tannineo/tannineo/README.md

 ### Hi there 👋

-I am an software developer based in Dublin, Ireland.
+I am a software developer based in Dublin, Ireland.

 Working with Elixir, also like TS/JS and Golang.